Spicy Sweet Noodle Salad

 Oh, and if you’re wondering how to get the mango pieces to be nice little squares like the ones here, check out my mango-cutting video.
 It’s way easier (and more fun!) than you ever imagined.

-Another great noodle salad recipe is my caprese salad with mozzarella crisps.
+Another great noodle salad recipe is my caprese pasta salad.

 If you’ve never used Sriracha or Sesame Oil before, you’re in for a treat!
 Both flavors are unique and wonderful and can easily transform a dish.
 They’re also easy to find at your local grocery store.
 Have a peek near the soy sauce.
 You’ll be very happy that you did.

 - the juice of 1 lime (about 2 and ½ Tablespoons)

 - 1 tbsp soy sauce

 - 1 red bell pepper, sliced

 - Measure the first five ingredients into a jar or container with a tight-fitting lid.
 Shake until combined.